iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Split tiers into individual services
 - Monitor your system and use automation tools

+### System Design
+Let's look at some example system designs:

 ### Generating Unique IDs in a distributed Env
 Say you're given a distributed system and are asked to come up with a function to generate a globally unique ID for this system.
 On a single machine, this is simple, you just auto-increment an ID in your DB and you have a unique ID on each call.
 However, this isn't possible if you have a distributed system with multiple machines and multiple partitions.